SamboyCoding/Cpp2IL/README.md

 WIP Tool to reverse Unity's IL2CPP build process back to the original managed DLLs.

-Get the latest CI build [here](https://github.com/SamboyCoding/Cpp2IL/actions?query=is%3Asuccess) - select the topmost (most recent) build and then select the build appropriate to your platform.
+**Does not currently generate IL code, only generates pseudocode and textual analysis.
+Work is being done to improve this.**

+**Has issues with 32-bit games due to substantial differences between them and 64-bit games.
+Again, work is being done on this.**

+Every commit is built to a release, so just check the github releases for the latest build.

-Uses .NET Core 3.1, SharpDiasm, and Mono's Cecil.
+Built using .NET Core 3.1, SharpDiasm, and Mono's Cecil.